 - Commercial information, including products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies

-- Internet or other electronic network activity information, including, but not limited to, browsing history and search history while using our digital offerings, and other information regarding your interactions with our digital offerings or our advertisements
+- Internet/electronic network interactions, including, but not limited to, browsing history, search history, and information regarding your interactions with our digital offerings or our advertisements

 - Audio, electronic, visual, and similar data, such as call recordings

-- Inferences drawn from any of the information listed above to create a profile about you, such as a profile that reflects your preferences, characteristics, behavior, and attitudes.
+- Inferences drawn from any of the information listed above to create a profile about you, such as a profile that reflects your preferences, characteristics, behavior, and attitude

-The retention periods for data elements within each category listed above vary depending on the nature of the data element and the purposes for which it is collected and used.
-Our retention period for the data elements within each category is set based on the following criteria: (1) the length of time that the data is needed for the purposes for which it was created or collected, (2) the length of time the data is needed for other operational or record retention purposes, (3) the length of time the data is needed in connection with our legal, compliance and regulatory requirements, legal defense and legal holds, (4) how the data is stored, (5) whether the data is needed for security purposes and fraud prevention, and (6) whether the data is needed to ensure the continuity of our products and services.
+The retention periods for data elements within each category vary depending on the nature of the data element and the purposes for which it is collected and used.
+Our retention period for the data elements within each category is set based on the following criteria: (1) the length of time that the data is needed for the purposes for which it was created or collected; (2) the length of time the data is needed for other operational or record retention purposes; (3) the length of time the data is needed in connection with our legal, compliance, and regulatory requirements, for legal defense purposes and to comply with legal holds; (4) how the data is stored; (5) whether the data is needed for security purposes and fraud prevention; and (6) whether the data is needed to ensure the continuity of our products and services.

 Categories of sources from which personal information is collected

-In addition to the sources described in the section above entitled “How and why we obtain and use personal information”, depending on the nature of your relationship and your interactions with us, and on the products and services that we provide to you, we may obtain personal information from the following sources:
+In addition to the sources described in the section above titled "How and why we obtain personal information," depending on the nature of your relationship and your interactions with us, and on the products and services that we provide to you, we may obtain personal information from the following sources:

-- Another person or other persons (typically people who know you) who provide referral information about you to us or who use the capabilities we offer on certain of our websites and applications to forward an article or other information to you
+- another person or other persons (typically people who know you) who provide referral information about you to us or who use the capabilities we offer on specific websites and applications to forward an article or other information to you

-- Third parties that provide products and services to you through your relationship with us
+- third parties that provide products or services to you through your relationship with us

 Why we collect personal information